 (2) “Faust, Wolfgang Max.
 (1993).
 Dies alles gibt es also.
 Stuttgart. edition cantz

 (3) For the catalogue of the exhibition we appropriated and reprinted the final ANC solidarity merchandise brochure.
 With the assistance of ANC activist Denis Goldberg we used not only the original printers but also the actual printing plates.
+It was our intention that fifty per cent from the sale of any work from the exhibition would go to support the ANC.
+Of course, nothing was sold.

 (4) Die Minderung bei Gesteigertem Wert with Maria Eichhorn, Marius Babius, Penelope Georgiou, Patricia London Ante Paris, minimal club at BBK Galerie in Munich 1992.